pravallikadev-eng/Simple_QA_Agent/README.md

 # SIMPLE_QA_AGENT
-An AI-powered Legal Q&A Agent built with LangChain, FAISS, and Gemini.
-Transforms static PDFs into interactive assistants for document review, summarization, and contextual query handling.

 **Project Summary: AI-Powered Legal Q&A Agent**
 This project is an intelligent Question and Answer (Q&A) Agent designed to assist legal professionals in analyzing and navigating complex PDF documents.
 By leveraging Retrieval-Augmented Generation (RAG), the agent acts as a knowledgeable intermediary that can understand the specific context of a legal agreement and provide grounded, accurate answers.